 For students attending the course Global hälsa (7.5 ECT credits) course code 2XX066

-The Global Health course gives an introduction to public health from a global perspective.
-The main focus is on how level of income and other health determinants affect the health situation in a country and the health of individuals.
-If you are interested in the broader picture, multidisciplinary subjects, and would like to understand what the world looks like today, then the Global Health course is for you!
+Why do people in some countries live much longer than in others?
+What determines what type of diseases will affect a population?
+The Global Health course has been giving KI students an introduction to public health from a global perspective for almost 30 years.
+If you are interested in the broader picture and would like to understand and see with your own eyes what the world looks like today, then the Global Health course is for you!

 Syllabus